All Episodes

 None whatsoever.

-The one crime we do know happened, and that is was against General Michael Flynn, but they want to go after Flynn.
+The one crime we do know happened, and that is against General Michael Flynn.

 They want to prosecute Michael Flynn.

-It is, I've never seen an upside down backwards world like I'm now seeing today.
+It is, I've never seen an upside-down, backwards world like I'm now seeing today.

-And the fact that the left is so completely and utterly unhinged and devoid of any sense of of reality right now is mind-numbing.
+And the fact that the left is so completely and utterly unhinged and devoid of any sense of reality right now is mind-numbing.

 These are challenging times we're living in.

-In the case we know, unmasking.
+In the case, we know unmasking.

 Well, all right, we can accept incidental surveillance.